m-hahn/grammar-optim/writeup/pnas-word-order-si.md

 The results agree with those found on the converted versions; across languages, real grammars are at the top-right of the baseline distributions, and (with the exception of Telugu, a language with a small corpus)

-%we also computed held-out likelihood for the extracted ordering grammars for the original UD structures and the converted version.
-Likelihood is higher for the converted version in 47 out of 51 languages (exceptions: Japanese, Korean, Hindi, Urdu).